-For decades It has been an American tradition to wash your car on the weekend.
+For many, washing your car on the weekend is a tradition.
 Nowadays, cars are getting a more deluxe treatment called auto detailing.

-It’s more than just washing your cars exterior with soap, a rag and the garden hose or wiping down the interior and vacuuming it.
+It’s more than just washing your car's exterior with the garden hose and wiping down the interior.
 Auto detailing involves a focus on cleaning the very small details of your vehicle taking it from “clean” to “like new”.

 Step 1: Wash

 If you have old wax on your car, use dish soap in a bucket of water to wash it off.
 We recommend using the two-bucket wash method to protect the paint job on your car.
-Use one bucket for rinse with only water it it.
-Use another bucket for washing and have your soap and water mixture in it.
-You can use an old rag or invest in a good wash mitt.
+Put clean rinse water in one bucket.
+Put a soap and water mixture in a separate bucket.
+Scrub your car with an old rag or invest in a good wash mitt.

 Step 2: Dry